koadman/platypusfarm/platypusfarm/docs/filezilla.md

 To access a running instance using FileZilla, you need two things.

-- your private key used in creating the instance.
+1. Your private key used in creating the instance.
-- the public IP address of the instance.
+2. The public IP address of the instance.

+The IP address of your instance can be found on the __Instances__ tab of the NeCTAR dashboard.
+This IP address is randomly assigned each time an instance is started, make sure you use the up to date value.

-The private key was downloaded via your browser, when the public/privte key pair was created.
-This file has the same name as the key-pair, with a .pem suffix.
+The private key was downloaded, via your browser, when the public/privte key pair was created on the NeCTAR website.
+You may have created it long before you created the instance you intend to use.

-Eg. mykey.pem

 It is best to place your private keys somewhere you can find them and not just left in a download folder.
 This is a sensitive piece of information.
 You should restrict its permissions to readable only by yourself.
-Some communication clients will insist on that.
+Some communication clients will insist on that you do this prior to connecting.
+This file has the same name as the key-pair, with a .pem suffix.

+Eg. my-key.pem

-Once you find your private key file, go to __FileZilla => Settings => Connection => SFTP.__
+Once you find the correct private key file, go to __FileZilla => Settings => Connection => SFTP.__

 ![sftp connection](sftp-con.png)